Official websites use .mil

 In correspondence you receive from Directives Division and in the DoD Issuance Style Guide, you'll run into the term "Component".
 When we're talking about Stage 1 (Development) processes, "Component" means one of the major offices within the Office of the Secretary of Defense (OSD) whose head reports directly to the Secretary and Deputy Secretary of Defense.
 We call these "OSD Components" (with a capital "C").
 For instance, the Office of the Under Secretary of Defense for Personnel and Readiness (USD(P&R)) is an OSD Component.
 So are the Office of the Under Secretary of Defense for Policy and the Office of the Under Secretary of Defense for Intelligence.

 How about the Office of the Assistant Secretary of Defense for Health Affairs (ASD(HA))?
 Is this an OSD Component?
 Nope.
 This is because the ASD(HA) is under the authority of the USD(P&R).
 How about the Defense Logistics Agency?
 DLA isn't an OSD Component either, because it's under the authority of the Under Secretary of Defense for Acquisition, Technology, and Logistics.

 So, when we tell you to circulate your draft issuance throughout your Component to agencies and directorates with an interest or equity in your topic, we are talking about your entire OSD Component—that is, if you are in an office under the ASD(HA), you must coordinate not just within Health Affairs, but with any offices or agencies in the Office of the USD(P&R) that might be affected by this policy.
 This input is important early in the process.
-In our example of USD(P&R), the Offices for Reserve Affairs and Military Family Policy might have responsibilities or interest in the policy being established, but because they're under the originating Component (USD(P&R)) they wouldn't participate during Stage 3 (formal coordination).
+In our example of USD(P&R), the Offices for Reserve Affairs and Military Family Policy might have responsibilities or interest in the policy being established, but because they're under the Office of Primary Responsibility (USD(P&R)) they wouldn't participate during Stage 3 (formal coordination).
 This is why it's vital that offices under the originating OSD Component are consulted during Stage 1.
 In addition, we need to see what your entire Component considers the "final" version of your issuance when we do our review in Stage 2 (Precoordination)!